Efficient Test Collection Construction via Active Learning: RELATED WORK

 \citet{rajput2012constructing} develop a framework for constructing a test collection using an iterative process between updating nuggets and annotating documents.
-This process consists of: i) selecting documents to judge based on existing nuggets and document ranking information; ii) extracting nuggets automatically from documents judged relevant; and iii) updating nugget weights based on relevant and non-relevant documents judged so far.
-However, because their automatic nugget extraction fails to extract nuggets from documents which are difficult to parse (e.g. TREC Web Track), the authors fall back to using document rankings from participating systems.
-Thus this approach also depends on a shared task evaluation.
+However, because their automatic nugget extraction fails to extract nuggets from documents which are difficult to parse (e.g. TREC Web Track), the authors fall back to using document rankings from participating systems of a shared task evaluation. \citet{li2017active} also utilize a shared task by inducing a probability distribution from the participating systems and a probability distribution over the ranks of the documents.
+They then actively sample documents from the joint distribution to construct an unbiased test collection.

-Various IR evaluation metrics have been proposed to provide resiliency to incomplete relevance judgments.
-For example, {\em bpref} \cite{buckley2004retrieval} approximates Mean Average Precision (MAP) by making clear distinctions between judged non-relevant documents vs.\ unjudged documents assumed to be non-relevant. \citet{yilmaz2006estimating} propose induced average precision (indAP) which discards unjudged documents, and inferred average precision (infAP) which estimates precision when unjudged documents are encountered. \citet{gronqvist2005evaluating} proposes RankEff to address similar concerns.

-A variety of methods have also been proposed to intelligently select which documents retrieved in a shared task should be judged. $Depth-k$ pooling is a simple example of this. \textit{Move-to-front} (MTF) pooling \cite{cormack1998efficient} emphasizes documents for annotation which are ranked by systems that have already provided relevant documents. \citet{pavlu2007practical} simplify the complexity of \cite{aslam2006statistical} by introducing a sampling distribution which samples documents ranked higher by many systems. \citet{carterette2006minimal} propose to construct minimal test collection to judge ranking system with confidence.

-Crowdsourcing studies have sought to improve work efficiency by shifting the judging burden to online crowds that are cheaper and more scalable \cite{Alonso09}.
-Rather than incomplete judging, crowdsourcing studies have largely focused on a different cost vs.\ quality evaluation tradeoff: the impact of judging errors on evaluation stability.
-Automatic prediction extends this tradeoff even further.